CLau72/python-100-days/README.md

 ## Day 4 - Rock, Paper, Scissors

 A text based Rock paper scissors game.
 Used to learn about random number generation and lists.

+## Day 5 - Password Generator

+This project has two different versions.
+The "easy" version prompts for a number of letters, symbols, and numbers and generates a random password with a random set of letters, symbols, and numbers where each of those 3 characters are grouped together.

+The "hard" version of the program is the same thing, but randomizes the order of the characters so letters, numbers and symbols are intermixed.